nccgroup/shocker/README.md

 Change Log
 -------------
+Changes in version 1.1 (June 2018)

+* Added some additinoal debugging  functionality and corrected help text

 Changes in version 1.0 (March 2016)

 * Some additional scripts contributed and updates to some comments, URLs and contact details